-- Park the machine on a level surface, engage the parking brake (if applicable), and lower the hydraulic lift. - 2.
+- Park the machine on a level surface, engage the parking brake (if applicable), and lower the boom. - 2.
 Shut off the engine and remove the key. - 3.
 Allow the machine to cool completely. - 4.
-Remove the top cover. - 5.
+Remove the cover plate; refer to Removing the Cover Plate (page 22). - 5.
 Remove the hydraulic-tank filler cap and filter (Figure 58). - 6.
 Place a drain pan capable of holding 37.8 L (10 US Gallons) under the hydraulic tank. - 7.
 Pinch the hose clamp and slide the clamp and hose off the fitting on the hydraulic tank, allowing the hydraulic fluid to drain from the hose and tank into the pan.

-- 1. Hose
+- .
+Hose

 - 2. Hydraulic-tank fitting

-- Hose clamp
+- 3. Hose clamp

 - 8. When finished, install the hose onto the fitting and secure it with the hose clamp.